-Students may borrow recreational equipment including

-mountain bikes, cross-country skis, canoes, and backpacking equipment.
-Books and maps related to hiking, and other recreational activities, are also available.
+Students may borrow recreational equipment such as mountain bikes, cross-country skis, canoes, and backpacking gear.
+Books and maps related to hiking and other recreational activities are also available.
 Students need to present a valid Hampshire ID card upon borrowing the equipment.
 The length of use varies depending on the type of equipment; check with OPRA staff for details.